Asymptotics for Minimizers of Landau-de Gennes with a Magnetic Field and Tangential Anchoring: Rotations of

-We remark that we are abusing notation in the sense that the limiting energy $E_0(\M;n)$ was found for a specific class of manifolds $\M$, but we will compute $E_0(\M;n)$ for manifolds $\M$ which are not necessarily closed or $C^{1,1}$.
+Therefore taking $n_\infty=R^{-1}e_3$, the new limiting energy is characterized by: \answ{ } We remark that we are abusing notation in the sense that the limiting energy $E_0(\M;n_\infty)$ was found for a specific class of manifolds $\M$, but we will compute $E_0(\M;n_\infty)$ for manifolds $\M$ which are not necessarily closed or $C^{\answ{2},1}$. \answ{However, it will be shown in Proposition \ref{prop:approx_C11} that these computations are still physically meaningful despite the lower regularity.}

-We want to try to understand this energy for a general manifold, however exact results are difficult to obtain.
-Rather we present a method to determine critical points of the direction for the magnetic field. \begin{proposition} If
+We want to study the limit energy $E_0$ as a function of $n_\infty$, however exact minimizers are difficult to obtain in general.
+Rather we present a method to determine critical points of the direction for the magnetic field. \answ{\begin{proposition} The direction $n_\infty\in \S^2$ is a critical point of the energy function $E_0(\M;\cdot)$ if and only if